Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce Paradigm: Abstract

 \section{Abstract}

 Recent advances in large language models (LLMs) and agent system designs have empowered agents with unprecedented levels of capability.
-However, existing agent benchmarks are showing a trend of rapid ceiling-hitting by newly developed agents, making it difficult to meet the demands for evaluating agent abilities.
+However, existing agent benchmarks are showing a trend of rapid ceiling-hitting by newly developed agents, making it increasingly difficult to meet the demands of evaluating agent abilities.
 To address this problem, we propose the \textbf{T}rajectory-based Validated-by-\textbf{R}eproducing \textbf{A}gent-benchmark \textbf{C}omplexity \textbf{E}volution (\textbf{TRACE}) framework.
-This framework takes an original task from an existing benchmark and encourages agents to freely explore and evolve it into a new task with higher difficulty while recording validatable agent trajectories.
-The framework proceeds in three stages: (1) \emph{evolutionary proposal mining}, which provides task evolution proposals through preliminary exploration and divergent thinking; (2) \emph{problem formation and free exploration}, where proposals are conceptualized into feasible problem candidates and the agents then explore them freely while recording their execution trajectories; and (3) \emph{multi-level validation}, which ensures that the evolved tasks are accompanied by validatable and reproducible trajectories.
-Experiments on the GAIA benchmark demonstrate that the \textbf{TRACE} framework consistently enhances task complexity while improving the reliability of correctness through validatable execution trajectories.
-In addition, our framework can successfully adapt to and improve reasoning datasets represented by AIME-2024.
-This work marks a paradigm shift from static, manually curated benchmarks to dynamic, self-evolving evaluation systems, providing a sustainable and challenging runway for agent development.
+This framework takes an original task from an existing benchmark and encourages agents to freely explore and evolve it into a new task with higher difficulty while recording the corresponding execution trajectories.
+The framework proceeds in three stages: (1) \emph{evolutionary proposal mining}, which generates task evolution proposals through preliminary exploration and divergent thinking; (2) \emph{problem construction via free exploration}, where proposals are instantiated into concrete problem instances through agent exploration, with execution trajectories recorded along the process; and (3) \emph{multi-level validation}, which ensures that the evolved tasks are accompanied by reproducible and logically coherent trajectories.
+Experiments on the GAIA benchmark demonstrate that the \textbf{TRACE} framework consistently enhances task complexity while improving correctness reliability through trajectory-level validation.
+In addition, our framework can successfully adapt to and improve reasoning benchmarks such as AIME-2024.
+This work marks a paradigm shift from static, manually curated benchmarks to dynamic, self-evolving evaluation systems, providing a sustainable and challenging foundation for agent development.